-Before proceeding to these extensions however, we describe a motivating example.
-We shall return to it later as an illustration.
+We derive our generalized conservation law in \S\ref{sec:conslaw}, and then, in \S \ref{sec:converse}, develop a partial converse.
+Before proceeding to these extensions however, we present a motivating example that we can review later as an illustration of our theory.

-\begin{eg} \textit{Twizzlers} are ``helicoidal''\cmc\ surfaces in $\,\R^{3}\,$--- surfaces invariant under a 1-parameter group of screw motions.
-Any such surface can be gotten by applying the screw motion to a curve $\,\g\,$ in a plane perpendicular to the screw-axis, and the resulting helicoidal surface will then have mean curvature $\,h\equiv H\,$ if and only if $\,\g\,$ satisfies an easily-derived second order ODE.
-As others (\cite{dcd}, \cite{w}, \cite{p1}, \cite{h}) have noted, however, that ODE has a useful first integral.
-We derive that first integral using flux conservation below.
+\begin{eg} \emph{Twizzlers} are ``helicoidal''\cmc\ surfaces invariant under a 1-parameter group of screw motions in $\,\R^{3}$.
+Any such surface can be gotten by applying a screw motion to a curve $\,\g\,$ in a plane perpendicular to the screw-axis.
+The resulting helicoidal surface will then have mean curvature $\,h\equiv H\,$ if and only if $\,\g\,$ satisfies an easily-derived second order ODE.
+As others (\cite{dcd}, \cite{w}, \cite{p1}, \cite{h}) have noted, however, the second order ODE has a useful first integral.
+We show how to derive it from flux conservation below.

-The conservation law as formulated in \cite{kks} yields nothing for twizzlers, however.
-Indeed, the generic \cmc\ twizzler is generated by a non-periodic curve $\,\g\,$ in the transverse plane, and thus lacks homology.
-To remedy that, one can mod out by the translational period of the helicoidal motion, realizing the twizzler as an immersion of a \textit{cylinder} in $\,N:=\R^{2}\times \US^{1}\,$.
-Cylinders \textit{do} have non-trivial loops, but those loops don't bound in $\,N\,$, and hence can't be capped off as required by \cite{kks}.
+The conservation law formulated in \cite{kks}, however, yields nothing for twizzlers, since the typical \cmc\ twizzler is generated by a non-periodic curve $\,\g\,$ in the transverse plane, and thus lacks homology.
+To remedy that, one can mod out the translational period of the helicoidal motion, realizing the twizzler as an immersion of a \emph{cylinder} in $\,N:=\R^{2}\times \US^{1}$.
+Cylinders \emph{do} have non-trivial loops, but those loops don't bound in $\,N$, and hence can't be capped off as required by \cite{kks}.